Goldsmiths is working to urgently address the climate emergency and ensure a green recovery from the Covid-19 pandemic

 - Goldsmiths is approved as a pick-up point for vegetable bag scheme run by Lewisham not for profit organisation Lee Greens, opening in July 2020

-- First draft of campus Biodiversity Management Strategy produced
+- Environmental Enhancement action plan and campus Biodiversity Management Strategy released

 As well as the steps we are taking to cut the College’s carbon use, we are looking at other ways we can address the challenges of the climate emergency as a community.